 A Cape Town institution, The Dubliner is a mainstay on one of Cape Town’s busiest streets – Long Street.
 As you would expect from an Irish pub, the vibe is raucous and welcoming, with music that caters to just about everybody’s tastes.
-They have wide variety of beer on tap and the food is wholesome and value for money.
-There is also the added bonus that the kitchen stays open until 2am!
+They have a wide variety of beers on tap and the food is wholesome and value for money.
+There is also the added bonus that the kitchen stays open until 2 am!

 So you like beer do you?
-Then Beerhouse in Cape Town is your utopia from the grind.
-There are 99 bottles of beer on the wall and 16 taps to help with the fall… Yep, I made that up, but there are genuinely no less than 99 bottled beers – from 13 different countries – and 20 taps for everything from pints to tasters.
-If you can’t find the perfect brew at Beerhouse, you obviously just enjoy trying to!
-There is also a food menu, which ties in nicely with the beery vibe, offering snacks paired with beers in-house and more substantial stomach liners as well.
+Then Beerhouse in Cape Town is your utopia.
+There are no less than 99 bottled beers – from 13 different countries – and over 25 taps for everything from pints to tasters.
+There is also a food menu, which ties in nicely with the beery vibe, offering snacks paired with beers and more substantial stomach liners as well.